Hey everybody, and welcome to PT Pioneer.

 Kind of like the United States but on a much smaller scale, and instead of states, the UK is comprised of kingdoms.

 These kingdoms are England, Scotland, Wales, and Northern Ireland.

-Each of these four territories has its own distinct geographies, cultures, and socio-economic profile.
+Each of these four territories has its distinct geography, culture, and socio-economic profile.

-The distinct socio-economic profiles of the 4 British territories are what you’ll need to understand to beg to tap into the British fitness industry.
+You’ll need to understand the distinct socio-economic profiles of the 4 British territories to begin to tap into the British fitness industry.